Aiimi Insight Engine Installation (Windows)

 • "licenseSig": "your sig"

-8. Change the file paths to where you’d like log files to save.
+Change the file paths to be where you’d like to save log files.

 • This can not be the in InsightMaker folder.